All 50 startups from Y Combinator’s Summer 2017 Demo Day 1

 Sunu – Sonar bracelet for the blind

 The vision-impaired frequently hurt themselves, with one blind person going to the hospital every 5 seconds due to head injuries.
 But their options are limited to a low-tech $30 cane or a pricey $30,000 guide dog.
 Sunu is a sonar bracelet that vibrates to let the vision-impaired know that they’re approaching an object.
-Its six-month beta test saw users reduce accidents by 90%.
+Its six-month beta test saw users reduce accidents by 90 percent.
 Sunu has sold $25,000-worth of its bracelets that ship in October.
 Now that the product has been built and patented, it’s seeking to sell one to all 10 million blind people in the US.
 People are willing to pay a premium for safety, so even if cheaper devices emerge, Sunu could win by becoming a trusted brand.

 —